 There has been a lot of change in the world recently as a result of the COVID-19 pandemic.
 It has forced us to start to change the way we live our daily lives.
 This rapid change might make you feel more anxious, stressed and uncertain of what the future holds. eCliPSE has some resources to help you through this challenging time.

 The eCLiPSE team is currently working to build a specific program to help people through the COVID-19 outbreak.
 We understand that there is a growing demand for supporting individuals' mental wellbeing during these times.
 Please check back regularly over the coming weeks and months as this service will be continually updated with new information.

-Strategies to cope with self-isolation and quarantine
+Strategies for coping with self-isolation and quarantine:

-- Prioritise healthy eating and sleeping routines
+- Prioritise healthy eating and sleeping routines.

 - Develop an exercise routine that you can do either indoors or outdoors and schedule time in your day for regular exercise.
 Start with these: